What if my company objects Vaishnava Symbols like Tilak, Sikha and Kanthi mala (Tualsi mala)?

 A devotee (Name hidden) asked like this:

-“Hare krishna prabhu, i work at …………………., nd i hav tulsi beats on my neck 4 abt a year now.
+“Hare krishna prabhu, i work at …………………., nd i hav tulsi beads on my neck 4 abt a year now.
 Now the thing iz they want me to remove them, nd i told them that i won’t remove them AT ALL.
 Nd i waz promised a dismisal.
-Pls tel me wt to do.”
+Pls tel me wt to do.
+Should I remove beads or go out of job”

 REPLY:

 This is the problem faced by many devotees in their job.
-Many companies object their staff coming to job with Sikha, Tilak, the traditional styled dhoti, tulasi mala, etc.
+In Many companies, the Vaishnava Symbols are not Permitted in Job.
+Vaishnava Symbols mean Sikha, Tilak, the traditional styled dhoti, kanthi mala, etc.

-In India, there is a rule in Government offices: The office is common for all religions.
+In India and many countries, there is a rule in Government offices: The office is common for all religions.
 So, the staff should not have religious signs and they should not preach their religion in the office campus.
 Performing homa/ yaga is also prohibited in offices.
-This is to avoid religious unrest.
+This is to avoid religious unrest between the staff who belong to different religions/ paths.

-In some arab countries, vaishnava appearance is objected.
+In some religious countries, Vaishnava appearance is strictly objected.
 Most of the companies in the world have some dress codes and uniforms.
-For example, the police personnel should not have long hairs. they should have a close cut of hairs and wear uniforms all the time.
+For example, the police personnel should not have long hairs.
+They should have a close cut of hairs and wear uniforms all the time.

 WHO CAN REMAIN IN VAISHNAVA APPEARANCE ALL THE TIME?